victorverma3/MovieData/README.md

 moviestats.py to calculate some basic statistics about the data.
 To do so, the path variable in the stats() function should be set with the local path to the data CSV that was created in the previous step.
-For example, my path variable is path = '/Users/victor/Dropbox/VictorVerma/Projects/MovieRecs/Src/' + user + 'data.csv'.
+For example, my path variable is path = f'./data/{user}ratings.csv'.
 Optionally, the user can also independently call the stats() function with the parameter of the user's name (as a string) corresponding to their Letterboxd data file, if their data has already been compiled.
 For example, because my data file is called victordata.csv, I would call